srenevey/satops/README.md

 ## Prerequisites

-The C++ propagator uses the EGM2008 geopotential model, the EarthGRAM2016 atmospheric model, the IGRF magnetic model, as well as several kernels used with the Naif SPICE toolbox for the planetary ephemerides.
+The C++ propagator uses the EGM2008 geopotential model, the EarthGRAM2016 atmospheric model, the IGRF-13 magnetic model, as well as several kernels used with the Naif SPICE toolbox for the planetary ephemerides.
 These models should be downloaded before compiling the library.

 ### Geopotential model
 The EGM2008 model can be downloaded [here](http://earth-info.nga.mil/GandG/wgs84/gravitymod/egm2008/first_release.html).
 Download the model *Spherical Harmonic Coefficients for Earth's Gravitational Potential - "Tide Free" system* and then extract it.
 Place the file *EGM2008_to2190_TideFree* into *assets*.